 A: Yes.
-You may list your position at Equitrans Midstream but you must be clear that you speak for yourself and not Equitrans Midstream (unless it is part of your job) and the funds and resources used are personal and not the Company's.
+You may list your position at Equitrans Midstream but you must clearly state that you speak for yourself and not Equitrans Midstream and the funds and resources used are personal and not the Company's.

 Q: Am I required to contribute to the Equitrans Midstream Political Action Committee?